Čret, Celje

 Čret (/sl/; Tschret) is a former settlement in the City Municipality of Celje in northeastern Slovenia.
 It is now part of the city of Celje.
 The area is part of the traditional region of Styria.
 The municipality is now included in the Savinja Statistical Region.

 Geography

 Čret is a clustered settlement in the eastern part of Celje along Teharje Street (Teharska cesta).
-To the north and east it extends to the former course of the Voglajna River, and to the south it extends to Selce.
+To the north and east, it extends to the former course of the Voglajna River, and to the south, to Selce.
 It consists of two parts: Spodnji Čret (literally, 'lower Čret') lies in the level area between the former course of the Voglajna River and the railway, and Zgornji Čret (literally, 'upper Čret') lies along Teharje Street and the slope to the south rising above the town cemetery.
 The soil in the area is loamy.
 The lower part of the settlement, where the land has a more swampy character, is a former common where oaks grew.